 Free Online Course Info and Requirements

 Most of the free online computer graphics courses and classes offered can be found at public and not-for-profit schools.
 These schools provide training through OpenCourseWare (OCW) and open learning courses.
-By completing these free courses, students won't be able to earn college credit for their training.
-Students must also complete these courses at their own pace without the instruction of an educator.
+Students can complete these courses at their own pace.
+However, by completing these free courses, students won't be able to earn college credit for their training.
+Students also do not get the chance to interact with instructors.

 Free Computer Graphics Course List